Bigfoot: Jerry Crew and Andrew Genzoli

+Ray Wallace and Rant Mullens

-In 2002, the family of Crew's deceased coworker Ray Wallace stated that their father had been secretly making the large footprints with carved, wooden feet and was responsible for the tracks.
-Despite the Wallace family's statement, Willow Creek and Humboldt County are considered by some to be the "Bigfoot Capital of the World".
+In 2002, the family of Jerry Crew's deceased coworker Ray Wallace revealed a collection of large, carved wooden feet stored in his basement.
+They stated that Wallace had been secretly making the footprints and was responsible for the tracks discovered by Crew.

+Wallace was inspired by another hoaxer, Rant Mullens, who revealed information about his hoaxes in 1982.
+In the 1930s in Toledo, Washington, Mullens and a group of other foresters carved pairs of large feet made of wood and used them to create footprints in the mud to scare huckleberry pickers in the Gifford Pinchot National Forest.
+The group would also claim to be responsible for hoaxing the alleged Ape Canyon incident in 1924.
+Mullens and the group of foresters began referring to themselves as the St. Helens Apes, and would later have a cave dedicated to them.

+Wallace, also from Toledo, knew Mullens and stated he collaborated with him to obtain a pair of the large wooden feet and subsequently used them to create footprints on the 1958 construction site as a means to scare away potential thieves.

 Other historical uses of "Bigfoot"

 In the 1830s, a Wyandot chief was nicknamed "Big Foot" due to his significant size, strength and large feet.
-Potawatomi Chief Maumksuck, known as Chief "Big Foot", is today synonymous with the area of Walworth County, Wisconsin and has a state park and school named for him.
+Potawatomi Chief Maumksuck, known as Chief "Big Foot", is today synonymous with the area of Walworth County, Wisconsin, and has a state park and school named for him.
 William A. A. Wallace, a famous 19th century Texas Ranger, was nicknamed "Bigfoot" due to his large feet and today has a town named for him: Bigfoot, Texas.
 Lakota leader Spotted Elk was also called "Chief Big Foot".
 In the late 19th and early 20th centuries, at least two enormous marauding grizzly bears were widely noted in the press and each nicknamed "Bigfoot."
-The first grizzly bear called "Bigfoot" was reportedly killed near Fresno, California in 1895 after killing sheep for 15 years; his weight was estimated at 2,000 pounds (900 kg).
+The first grizzly bear called "Bigfoot" was reportedly killed near Fresno, California, in 1895 after killing sheep for 15 years; his weight was estimated at 2,000 pounds (900 kg).
 The second one was active in Idaho in the 1890s and 1900s between the Snake and Salmon rivers, and supernatural powers were attributed to it.

-Sightings

-According to Live Science, there have been over 10,000 reported Bigfoot sightings in the continental United States.
-About one-third of all claims of Bigfoot sightings are located in the Pacific Northwest, with the remaining reports spread throughout the rest of North America.
-Most reports are considered mistakes or hoaxes, even by those researchers who claim Bigfoot exists.

-Sightings predominantly occur in the northwestern region of Washington, Oregon, Northern California, and British Columbia.
-Other prominent areas of supposed sightings include the rural areas of the Great Lakes region and the southeastern United States.
-According to data collected from the Bigfoot Field Researchers Organization's (BFRO) Bigfoot sightings database in 2019, Washington has over 2,000 reported sightings, California over 1,600, Pennsylvania over 1,300, New York and Oregon over 1,000, and Texas has just over 800.
-The debate over the legitimacy of Bigfoot sightings reached a peak in the 1970s, and Bigfoot has been regarded as the first widely popularized example of pseudoscience in American culture.